josephnoir/indexing/README.md

 This builds the following programs, each has a `--help` option that lists all command line arguments:

 * `cpu`: The GPU indexing algorithm implemented with C++, not efficient of scalable
-* `gpu`: Implementation on the GPU with OpenCL, uses one thread per value, can use multiple work-groups concurrently
+* `gpu`: Implementation on the GPU with OpenCL, uses one thread per value, can use multiple work groups concurrently
 * `vst`: Index using VAST
+* `phases`: Indexing implementation that tries to keep data on the GPU using multiple kernel invocations
-* `generate`: Generate test data, per default 1 GB on 32 bit unsigned integers in the range of 0 to 1023
+* `generate`: Generate test data, per default 1 GB on 32 bit unsigned integers in the range of 0 to max of `uint16_t`
+* More programs to develop specific functionality, such as scan

-**Note:** `gpu` program currently configured to load the kernel from a `.cl` file in include directory when executed from project root using `./build/bin/gpu`.
+**Note:** Kernels are currently read from `.cl` files in the include directory when executed from project root using `./build/bin/$PROGRAM`.

 ## Requirements